beyondthefarewell/beyondthefarewell.github.io/index.md

 * Update the property records.

 ### Support ends suddenly
-Support from care worker visits, health visits, council and government support, telephone support from various charities|agencies all come to an end quite suddenly.
+Support from care worker visits, health visits, council and government support, telephone support from various charities and agencies all come to an end quite suddenly.
 You no longer have contact with these support people you have got to know and it may leave you feeling isolated, cut off, alone and forgotten about.

 #### Need someone to look after YOU
 Depends upon your circumstances, health and age, but if you are the only one left living in the house, who is going to look out for or look after you ?